The Way Ahead: Production

 The Way Ahead was written by Eric Ambler and Peter Ustinov, and directed by Carol Reed.
 The three had originally produced the 1943 44-minute training film The New Lot, which was produced for the Army Kinematograph Service.
 The Way Ahead was an expanded remake of their earlier film, this time intended for a commercial audience.
-The two films featured some of the same actors, including John Laurie, Raymond Huntley and a 23-year-old Peter Ustinov.
+The two films featured some of the same actors, including Laurie and Huntley, and a 23-year-old Peter Ustinov played one of the recruits.

 The driving force behind the film was David Niven, a 1930 graduate of Sandhurst, who at the time was a major in the British Army working with the Army Film Unit and later served in Normandy with GHQ Liaison Regiment.
 Niven was the executive producer on The Way Ahead.

 The last scene in The Way Ahead shows the soldiers advancing in a counter-attack.
 Instead of the film ending with the words "The End", it concludes with "The Beginning".
 In a film made and released during the war, this was an effort to galvanise public support for the final push in the war effort, with a perhaps not unintended reference to one of Winston Churchill's famous quotations: "This is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning."

 In the United States, an edited version of The Way Ahead, with an introduction by journalist Quentin Reynolds, was released as Immortal Battalion.

 Reception

 According to trade papers, The Way Ahead was a success at the British box office in 1944.
-According to Kinematograph Weekly the 'biggest winners' at the box office in 1944 Britain were For Whom the Bell Tolls, This Happy Breed, Song of Bernadette, Going My Way, This Is the Army, Jane Eyre, The Story of Dr Wassell, Cover Girl, White Cliffs of Dover, Sweet Rosie O'Grady and Fanny By Gaslight.
-The biggest British hits of the year were, in order, Breed, Fanny By Gaslight, The Way Ahead and Love Story.
+According to Kinematograph Weekly the 'biggest winners' at the box office in 1944 Britain were For Whom the Bell Tolls, This Happy Breed, The Song of Bernadette, Going My Way, This Is the Army, Jane Eyre, The Story of Dr. Wassell, Cover Girl, The White Cliffs of Dover, Sweet Rosie O'Grady and Fanny By Gaslight.
+The biggest British hits of the year were, in order, This Happy Breed, Fanny By Gaslight, The Way Ahead and Love Story.

 In 1945, The Way Ahead (referred to as Immortal Battalion) was listed as one of the Top Ten Films by the USA National Board of Review.

 As Immortal Battalion, film critic and historian Leonard Maltin noted: "Exhilarating wartime British film showing how disparate civilians come to work together as a fighting unit; full of spirit and charm, with an outstanding cast, and fine script by Eric Ambler and Peter Ustinov."

 The final scene of the advancing soldiers was imitated for the closing credits of the long-running BBC sitcom Dad's Army.
 John Laurie appeared in both productions and his performance in the sitcom credits replicates this film.